 SureFlap DualScan Cat Door Review

 SureFlap DualScan microchip cat door is an automatic pet door that features a double antenna, which can read your cat’s unique ID microchip when exiting and entering the door.
-The microchip works as a key to unlock the system and it can be implanted under your cat’s skin or if you don’t want to microchip your cat, it can be used with a SureFlap RFID collar tag.
+The microchip works as a key to unlock the system and it can be implanted under your cat’s skin.
+If you don’t want to microchip your cat, your pet can wear a SureFlap RFID collar tag.
+If your cat has already been micro-chipped, SureFlap DualScan is compatible with most existing 9,10 and 15 digit microchips, except those starting with 000, 010 or 020.
+The pet door’s memory can store up to 32 microchip codes.

-Unlike the SureFlap Microchip cat door that doesn’t scan the cat when exiting the door, the SureFlap DualScan features a “selective entry and exit” system that is very useful in situations where cat owners need to restrict some cats to indoor-only and allow other cats to go out.
+Unlike the SureFlap Microchip cat door that doesn’t scan the cat when exiting the door, the SureFlap DualScan features a “selective entry and exit” system that is very useful in situations where cat owners need to restrict some cats to indoor-only when needed and allow other cats to go out.
 The unit keeps the neighbor’s cat from entering your house and at the same time, you are able to block the exit access to the cat you need to stay home.
 To make your cat to stay inside, remove that ID number from the programmed “exit” or simply don’t microchip the cat or remove the collar if using a microchip tag.

 - It keeps unwanted pets or other animals from entering your home, including raccoons.